Passover In Brief

 STAR-K Appliance-Related Articles & Videos

-The STAR-K site offers a variety of informative articles and videos related to the general use of cooking and refrigeration appliances, various Sabbath Mode features in STAR-K certified models, the halachic implications of using them on Shabbos and Yom Tov, as well as pre-purchase advice.
+The STAR-K site offers a variety of informative articles and videos related to the general use of cooking and refrigeration appliances; various Sabbath Mode features in STAR-K certified models; the halachic implications of using them on Shabbos and Yom Tov; appliance pre-purchase advice; as well as articles about other Sabbath Mode technologies, such as medical devices and elevators.

 What To Do If Chometz is Found During Pesach